 Talk to someone you trust, draw what you're feeling, listen to music, punch a pillow, shoot hoops, go for a walk.
 Find healthy ways to work out all the feelings you're experiencing inside.
 It may be different for each of you.
 Respect the different ways each of you express your grief.

 Writing about your pain is a good way to let yourself feel it.

 Try keeping a journal during the next few months.
 Write in it everyday after school or before bed.
 If you don't want to write a lot, that's OK.
 A few sentences a day is fine.

-all the memories you want to be sure to remember the time you shared with your loved one.
+All the memories you want to be sure to remember the time you shared with your loved one.
 Create a list and keep it in a special place.

 Join a group.

 Mourning Hope offers groups for teens that have had someone special in their lives die.
 There are others who understand and are experiencing similar pain and feelings like you.
-Call 402-488-8989 and ask about our teen groups.

 Take care of yourself

 Find healthy outlets to be physical--exercise, go for a walk or run.
 Eat healthy, get plenty of sleep, and take time to do things you enjoy.